 Report Power Outages Immediately

-If you experience a power outage, please call Shenandoah Valley Electric Cooperative (SVEC).
-SVEC urges its customers to call 1-800-234-7832 anytime there is a power outage and to not assume that others have reported the outage.
-By calling any time you experience an outage, you help crews respond more efficiently and restore your service more quickly.
+If you experience a power outage, please report it to Shenandoah Valley Electric Cooperative (SVEC).
+SVEC urges its customers to notify them anytime there is a power outage and to not assume that others have reported the outage.
+This helps crews respond more efficiently and restore your service more quickly.

 What You Should Do:

 - Know the weather terms and what you should do:

 - Watch - Conditions are favorable for the severe weather to occur and preparation for action is strongly encouraged.

 - Warning - The severe weather has been seen or picked up by radar and requires more immediate action.
 Follow instructions for evacuation, sheltering, etc.